Rating based on our Invitae review

 - Cost: $0-$250; some tests covered by insurance

 Invitae is a leading medical genetics company based in San Francisco-based.
-The current CEO is Dr. Sean George.
-Invitae’s goal is to bring “genetic information into mainstream medicine.”
-Invitae offers a wide array of diagnostic tests for cancer, heart disease, reproductive health, and rare disorders.
+Dr. Sean George is the current Chief Executive Officer of Invitae.
+The company’s goal is to bring “genetic information into mainstream medicine.”
+The company offers a wide array of diagnostic tests for cancer, heart disease, reproductive health, and rare disorders.
 These tests can be ordered by a patient or by a clinician on a patient’s behalf.
-To date, Invitae has provided its genetic testing services to more than half a million individuals.
+Invitae also offers medical professionals access to special tools, such as the Invitae family history tool, in which clinicians can digitally record patient family history to help recommend genetic testing.
+To date, the company has provided its Invitae genetic testing services to more than half a million individuals.
+Invitae corporation has the NYSE NVTA ticker.
 Learn more in our Invitae review!

 The Science Behind Invitae’s Products

-Invitae offers assays for sequencing single genes, panels of genes, and exomes.
+Invitae testing offers assays for sequencing single genes, panels of genes, and exomes.

 Full-gene sequencing: This is a targeted next-generation sequencing-based test in which clinically important regions of a gene are sequenced at 350X coverage.
 These important regions include the parts of the gene that code for a protein, called exons.
 In addition, Invitae typically sequences 10 to 20 base pairs flanking the exons (i.e. within introns).

 Exome analysis: Invitae “Boosted Exome” test that allows one to capture all coding variants within ~20,000 coding genes across the entire genome.
-Learn more here.
 This test is available for affected individuals and their biological parents.

 The major limitation of these assays is that they do not capture genetic variants within the non-coding regions of the genome (that are captured by whole-genome sequencing), which are known to play regulatory roles and may be associated with the risk of developing particular health conditions.
 Read more about different DNA tests.

 Invitae has three types of tests that can be ordered by individuals online.
 Customers receive a saliva collection kit in the mail.
-Diagnostic tests are performed in CLIA- and CAP-accredited laboratories.
-Test results will be reviewed by Invitae’s team of scientists, lab directors, and genetic counselors to ensure high quality.
+Diagnostic tests are performed in CLIA- and CAP-accredited labs.
+Test results will be reviewed by a team of scientists, lab directors, and genetic counselors to ensure high quality.
 Moreover, healthcare providers can also order most of these tests for their patients through a HIPAA-compliant online portal, allowing genetic information to help guide how they care for their patients.
+All of the Invitae forms for requisition and consent are publicly available on the company website.
 Healthcare providers can also add additional genes to existing gene panels when ordering for patients.
-Patients login to their Invitae account to access their test results.
+Patients use their Invitae login to access their accounts and their test results.

 Review of Invitae Diagnostic Tests

-Invitae offers diagnostic genetic testing for a number of different hereditary conditions, including hereditary cancers.
+Invitae offers diagnostic genetic testing for a number of different hereditary conditions, including Invitae common hereditary cancers and Invitae epilepsy panels.
 These tests are appropriate for individuals that have a personal or family history of cancer, heart disease, neurological conditions, rare diseases, and pediatric conditions.
 These tests may be covered by insurance.
-According to Invitae, individuals typically pay between $0 and $100 out of pocket.
+Patients who order themselves can use a cost estimator when ordering to estimate how much they are expected to pay out of pocket.
+Final costs may vary based upon certain health plan design, deductible, co-insurance, and out-of-pocket limits.
+The company supports its mission to help make quality genetic testing affordable and accessible with its financial assistance program available to patients who meet certain criteria.
+They also offer patient pre-pay option of $250.
+According to the company, individuals typically pay between $0 and $100 out of pocket.

 Review of Proactive Tests

 Invitae offers proactive genetic testing to healthy individuals that do not have a known family history of genetic conditions.
-This allows individuals to identify their risk of developing a particular disease in the future.
-Invitae thinks this is important because its research has suggested that ~15% of healthy adults carry a potentially serious health-related genetic risk.
+This allows individuals to identify their risk of developing a particular disease in the long term.
+The company thinks this is important because its research has suggested that ~15% of healthy adults carry a potentially serious health-related genetic risk.

 Invitae offers three such proactive screening tests.
 These tests are not covered by health insurance.